Executive 2022 - 2023

 Erika graduated from the University of Saskatchewan with a BSN in 2005, and since has had the opportunity to work in both large urban settings to small rural settings within Saskatchewan.
-Erika currently resides in rural Saskatchewan and supports rural health care teams.
-Since 2010, she has worked in Clinical Nurse Educator roles with a focus on rural health, rural health care delivery and rural health care settings.
-She is a certified instructor in a number of core courses that support our rural teams (ACLS, BLS, ENPC, TLR, WAVE, etc.).
-Erika teaches in casual roles for Saskatchewan Polytechnic - supporting the Practical Nursing Program, and for the Carlton Trail College - supporting the Continuing Care Assistant Program.
-Her nursing passions lie with the social determinants of health, health care education, health promotion, standardization, and communication processes.
+Erika currently resides in rural Saskatchewan and supports rural healthcare teams as a provincial manager.
+From 2010, she worked as a Clinical Nurse Educator with a focus on rural health, rural healthcare delivery and rural healthcare settings, holding many certified instructorships.
+Erika also spent many years teaching in casual roles for Saskatchewan Polytechnic and Carlton Trail College.
+Her nursing passions lie with the social determinants of health, healthcare education, health promotion, standardization, and communication processes.
 Erika believes connecting providers and resources is key to advancing and supporting health care across Canada.

 Nicki Armstrong is a Nurse Practitioner in Red Deer, Alberta.
 After 14 years of rural nursing, on and off, she now lives on an acreage with her husband, kids, dogs, cats, chickens, and a horse.
 She has worked in rural Alberta, rural Nepal, and Bangladesh.
 Her work focuses on populations who have barriers to receiving good care.
 Currently, she works in geriatrics and runs a telehealth business offering care for Albertans with obesity.
 She is honoured to be the President-Elect for CARRN and looks forward to increasing CARRN’s capacity to support Canadian rural nurses.

 ricki nunweiler |